 October 24, 2009 #

 - 5:30 pm- Scott Barton and Emily Sondergaard were surfing 20 yards offshore in 4 feet of water.
-They both noticed that there were a lot of baitfish in the water.
+They both noticed that there was a lot of baitfish in the water.
 Scott had just caught a wave and was paddling back out when he felt something brush against his calf.
 Then, suddenly, several sharp teeth puncture his big toe and the underside of his left foot.
 After he shook his leg, the shark came off.
 Once back onshore, there was evidence of the attack.
 It was demonstrated that the three punctures and the interspace measurements of 1 cm or .4 inches between each cut are consistent with the upper and lower jaw teeth of a small shark.

 Shark Sightings on Trail #6